veranovus/sbre/README.md

 # SBRE

  SBRE is a 2D Simple Batch Rendering Engine written in C99.
 Its focused arround speed, and flexibility.
  You can easilly write and use your custom shaders in SBRE.
-There are individual and batched rendering options availible.
-There is no 3D support currently and there won't be in the future.
+There are batched and non-batched rendering options availible.
+There is no 3D support currently.

- > Current version 0.07b
+ > Current version 0.08

 ## Capabilities

+- Keyboard and Mouse Input
 - Rendering Primitive Shapes
 - Rendering Texture and Texture Atlas
 - Rendering Truetype Font
 - Full Support for Custom Shaders
-- Rotated Primitive and Textures Rendering
-- Individual and Batch Rendering Options
+- Batched and Non-Batched Rendering Options

 ## Changes

-- Mouse Position
-- Non-Batched Line Rendering
+- Fully Supported Batched Rendering for All Primitives and Textures